monkey-tw/BookApp/README.md

 # Achitecture
 - MVVM + Clean Architecture based on Combine.
+- Navigation based on UIKit, because UIKit can help us to implement some complex features what SwiftUI can't do.
-- Navigation based on UIKit, page view UI based on SwiftUI.
+- Page view UI based on SwiftUI.SwiftUI can help us to implement simple UI productivity.
 - Modularized based on CocoaPods.
+- Code quality based on SwiftLint.
+- Unit test based on XCTest.

 # Connect to AWS server
-The book APP is configed to connect with AWS server by default, so you access the server directly in APP.
+The book APP is configured to connect with AWS server by default.

-# Build local server
+# Connect to local server
-- Refer to [BookServer](https://github.com/monkey-tw/BookApp.git) to run backend project based on Docker, then you can test iOS project.
+- Refer to [BookServer](https://github.com/monkey-tw/BookServer.git) to run backend project based on Docker, then you can test iOS project with local server.
 - Then go to Settings page in APP, you can change the base url channel to localhost.